JGjorgji/ansible-roles/roles/debian-nginx/README.md

-Just install plain nginx on Debian/Ubuntu/CentOS
+Just install plain nginx on Debian with some SSL and header configurations for hardening.